 Regina, an in-crowd outcast, experiences the vicious bullying she used to inflict on others.

 Shavonne, a fierce, desperate seventeen year-old in juvenile lockup, wants to turn her life around before her eighteenth birthday, but corrupt guards, out-of-control girls, and shadows from her past make her task seem impossible.

-When Mack, a high-school drop-out and genius with dogs, lands in prison, he pushes away the girl he loves, and only a pit-bull can keep them together.
+When Mack, a drop-out and genius with dogs, lands in prison, he pushes away the girl he loves.

 Uses for Boys by Erica Lorraine Scheidt

 Anna, whose absent mother chases new husbands, starts to chase boys in the same way.

 Yaqui Delgado Wants to Kick Your Ass by Meg Medina